zero trust network design

 6. Cloud access security broker (CASB)

 SASE changes the focal point to the identity of the user and device.
-With traditional network design, we have the on-premises data center that is considered the center of the universe.
+With traditional network design, we have the on-premises data center, considered the universe’s center.
 With SASE, that architecture changes this to match today’s environment and moves the perimeter to the actual user, devices, or PoP with some SASE designs.
-In contrast to the traditional enterprise network and security architectures, the internal data center is the focal point for access.
+In contrast to traditional enterprise networks and security architectures, the internal data center is the focal point for access.

 VPN Security Scenario